Kvanrooyen/vanclan/README.md

 # VanClan

-A collection of recepies from Friday night family time.
+A collection of recipes  from Friday night family time.